Automating Donor Philanthropy

 Phase 1: Form 990 in Excel

 I wrote this code in 2025 with data downloaded from government websites and processed with Excel VBA code.
 That software is accessible on GitHub.
 Click this link to go to github.com/royrada/Automating-Philanthropy for my GitHub site of Excel VBA code to score IRS Form 990s.
+Or for a local copy of the README click here.

-Phase 2: Webscraper
+Phase 2: Webscraper for Minimum Endowment

 A key issue in funding an endowment is the amount of money required.
 My Python webscraper goes to the website of 501c3 entities that are suggested by the Phase 1 software and looks for quotes that specify the amount of money required to endow a fund.
 That software is accessible on GitHub.
 Click this link to go to github.com/royrada/min-endow-scraper and get my Python web scraper to discover endowment limits.